 1 tablespoon freshly squeezed lemon juice

-2 tablespoons toasted hazelnut oil (or walnut or canola oil)
+2 tablespoons toasted hazelnut oil (or walnut or olive oil)

 50 grams (about a 1/2 cup) Bleuchâtel cheese (or another blue cheese), crumbled or in small slices/pieces

 1 handful of fresh chives or parsley, finely chopped

 1. Roughly chop the hazelnuts and toast them in a pan over a hot burner, stirring them often so they don’t turn black.
 When they are lightly toasted and fragrant, take them off the heat.
 Then, set aside and let them cool.

-2. Whisk together the first three ingredients to make the dressing for the salad.
+2. Next, whisk together the lemon juice and oil to make the dressing for the salad.
 Set aside.

 3. If you have one, use a mandoline to slice the zucchini into very thin rounds (a knife will work too, it just takes more time, and the slices are less uniform—at least when I do it!).

 4. In a large bowl, toss the sliced zucchini with the salad dressing.
 Make sure the zucchini is evenly coated with the dressing.

 5. Spread the zucchini on a platter.
 On top, add the hazelnuts and blue cheese, so they’re evenly dispersed.
 Finally, sprinkle the finely chopped chives over the entire salad.